THE BLUE CAVE TOUR GUIDE – with updated prices for 2023

 Another tip to make your tour unforgettable is, should you have a lot of waiting time to get inside the Blue cave, make sure to use that time to explore Bisevo island.
 This tiny little island hides a beautiful sandy beach that will blow your mind!

-The price of the Blue cave tour ranges from 66 euros in the off-season and 80 euros in high-season (June, July, August, September).
-The price, however, does not include the Blue cave and Green cave entrance fee.
+The price of the Blue cave tour ranges from 66 euros in the off-season and 80 euros in high season (June, July, August, and September).
+The price, however, does not include the Blue cave and Green cave entrance fees.
 The Blue cave entrance fee has been updated for the year 2023 and can be seen below: